BMX racing: Bicycle United Motocross Society (BUMS)

 The first BMX proto sanctioning body was the Bicycle United Motocross Society (BUMS) founded by Scot Breithaupt in Long Beach, California on November 14, 1970, when he was fourteen years old.
 On that day he put on his first ad hoc BMX race.
 At first BUMS simply referred to the transients that congregated in the field around 7th and Bellflower Streets where the track was located, but later Scot turned it into the acronym BUMS.
 The first race had 35 participants, who paid Scot a quarter (US25 cents) each for the privilege.
-At the next race 150 kids showed up.
+At the next race 150 kids participated.

 Since Scot was a motorcycle racer, he knew even at thirteen the importance of a sanctioning body and how races were run and organized.
 He used his personal trophies that he won racing motocross motorcycles as awards for the winning competitors.
 He gave out membership cards, wrote the rulebook, and had a points system for scoring and proficiency level promotion.
-He ran the first state championship in 1972, when he was all of 16 years old.
-Also due to his racing experience, he knew how to lay out a particularly exciting course.
+He ran the first state championship in 1972, when he was 16 years old.
+Due to his racing experience, he knew how to lay out a course more challenging than present day courses.
 The track was about 1350 ft long and much more demanding than today's typical BMX course.
 It was more akin to what the professionals race on in special Pro sections of track at large events today, including water holes and high dropoffs.
-Indeed, this early track resembled more closely a shortened mountain biking course than today's comparatively well groomed BMX tracks.
-With the aforementioned exception of pro sections, today's tracks for the most part are pretty tame by comparison due to insurance concerns by the sanctioning bodies.
-The National Bicycle League even went so far as to ban double jumps in 1988.
+This early track resembled more closely a shortened mountain biking course than today's BMX tracks.
+With the aforementioned exception of pro sections, today's tracks are tame by comparison due to insurance concerns by the sanctioning bodies.
+Thus, The National Bicycle League banned double jumps in 1988.

 This first structured sanctioning body would eventually grow to seven tracks in California.
 This is what made him different from other track operators at the time: he did not just start one track but several others under a single jurisdiction of rules and regulations, all the requirements of a sanctioning body.

 Among the firsts credited to BUMS was the first professional race in 1975 at Saddleback Park with a US$200 purse.
 Breithaupt also promoted in a joint venture with the new National Bicycle Association (NBA) (which was established the year before) what would later be called "Nationals" with the Yamaha Bicycle Gold Cup series in 1974.
 They were three separate qualifying races held at three separate tracks in California sponsored and heavily promoted by Yamaha Motor Company Ltd. to decide the first "National" No. 1 racer at a fourth and final race at the Los Angeles Coliseum.
 It was an achievement of import in the infancy of BMX, but it was not a true national since virtually all the events were held in California and almost all racers were Californians.
 It would be left for other innovators to create a true national event.